Local Dial-in Numbers Now Available For China

 The austere and highly regulated Chinese telecommunications environment can be challenging for multinational organizations that demand flexible and agile communications methodologies to align teams, engage value chains, and drive results.

-8x8’s agreement with China Mobile International provides a compelling stimulus for multinational businesses to fully integrate China-based subsidiaries, satellite offices, and remote employees into a common dial-plan and licensing scheme.
+The availability of 8x8's unique range of enhanced telephony services provides a compelling stimulus for multinational businesses to fully integrate China-based subsidiaries, satellite offices, and remote employees into a common dial-plan and licensing scheme.

 To meet local regulatory requirements, customers must have a physical local presence in the location where the local China Direct Inward Dial (DID) number is to be allocated.
 The quality of the service provided is also assured by the requirement that the office data connection must be sourced from one of China’s top-tier ISPs.